mbirnhak/FlightBooker/README.md

         - Sends the user confirmation of payment, and their plane ticket

 # Estimated languages and frameworks
-  Languages: Java, Mongo, and SpringBoot
+  Languages: Java, Mongo, and Shell Script

-  Framework: Microservices
+  Framework: SpringBoot

 # Diagram: